Plan to replace aging postal truck fleet delayed by lawsuit

 “The longer this drags on, the more lives are at risk,” said John Graham, a postal carrier who operates one of the old vehicles in Portland, Maine.

 Most workers don’t care which model they get.
-They just want something that’s safe.
+They just want something that is safe.

 More than 150 of the current vehicles have caught fire.
 They lack adequate heating and cooling, they deliver poor fuel economy and they’re becoming difficult to maintain.